bsc-pm/tampi/README.md

 ## Execution

-The user application must be linked to the generated library `libmpiompss-interop`.
+The user application must be linked to the generated library `libmpiompss-interop` (or `libmpiompss-c-interop` for C/C++ apps and `libmpiompss-fortran-interop` for Fortran apps).
 To enable the interoperability mechanism, the user have to define the `MPI_TASK_MULTIPLE` threading level, which is the next level of the `MPI_THREAD_MULTIPLE` (i.e. `MPI_THREAD_MULTIPLE+1`).
 In the MPI initialization call (i.e. `MPI_Init_thread`), the user has to request this new threading level.